yeojunjie/tp/docs/UserGuide.md

 </div>

 ### General
-#### Display user guide url
+#### Display user guide URL

-Shows a popup with the user guide url in it
+Shows a popup with the user guide URL in it

 - Command: `help me`